Imaging and Polarimetric Signatures of Konoplya-Zhidenko Black Holes with Various Thick Disk: The Konoplya-Zhidenko Spacetime and Photon Sphere

 Here, we define an impact parameter $b\equiv L/E$.
 The circular orbits can then be determined by solving the equations $V_{\text{eff}}=0$ and $\partial_r V_{\text{eff}}=0$ with respect to $r$ and $b$.
 Assuming a small parameter $\eta$, the radius of the photon sphere $r_{\text{ph}}$ and the critical value of the impact parameter $b_{\text{c}}$ can be expanded perturbatively in $\eta$ as

+We compare the analytical perturbative expansion results with the numerical results and find that the relative errors of the analytical $r_{\text{ph}}$ for $\eta = 1, 2, 3, 4, 5$ are $0.37\%$, $2.22\%$, $5.96\%$, $11.66\%$, and $19.31\%$, respectively.
+In addition, for $|\eta|$ values approaching the stability limit $\eta = -32/27$, the error is $2.26\%$.
+Similarly, for $b_{\text{c}}$, the analytical errors for $\eta = 1, 2, 3, 4, 5$ are $0.16\%$, $1\%$, $2.76\%$, $5.52\%$, and $9.31\%$, respectively, and the error near the stability limit $\eta = -32/27$ is $0.74\%$.
+We note that the analytical perturbative errors quoted above are only used to assess the validity of the expansion.
+All black hole images presented in this work are obtained from full numerical ray-tracing calculations based on the exact KZ metric~\eqref{metric}, and therefore are not affected by the perturbative approximation.
 To illustrate the effect of the deformation parameter $\eta$, we present in Fig.~\ref{fig:horizon} the numerical results for the dependence of several characteristic quantities of the KZ black hole on $\eta$.
 As shown in panel (a), the horizon radius $r_h$ increases monotonically with $\eta$, deviating from the Schwarzschild value at $\eta = 0$.
 A similar trend is observed for the photon sphere radius $r_{\text{ph}}$ in panel (b) and for the critical impact parameter $b_\text{c}$ in panel (c).
 In all cases, larger $\eta$ leads to a more extended spacetime structure, while the Schwarzschild case serves as the reference baseline (black dashed line).

+The EHT measurements of the shadow diameters are $D_{\mathrm{Sgr\,A}^*} = (48.7 \pm 7)\,\mu\mathrm{as}$ for Sgr~A*~\cite{EventHorizonTelescope:2022wkp} and $D_{\mathrm{M87}^*} = (37.8 \pm 2.7)\,\mu\mathrm{as}$ for M87*~\cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2019ggy}.
+Using these observational constraints, we restrict the deformation parameter $\eta$ and present the corresponding allowed regions in Fig.\ref{fig:eta}.
+For both Sgr~A* and M87*, the parameter $\eta$ is constrained to $\eta \lesssim 3$ within the $1\sigma$ confidence interval, and to $\eta \lesssim 5$ within the $2\sigma$ confidence interval.
+To ensure observational relevance, we therefore focus on parameter values within the $1\sigma$ allowed region throughout this work.